 Now it was time to install fenders, string up the internal wiring for the lights, and assemble the bike with parts.
 Much of this was accomplished with the help of Abraham of Abraham Fixes.
 I heard through the grape-vine that he recently became a father -- congratulations, Sir!
 With the bike now completed it was time to get some photos, which was way harder than I expected.
 I'm kind of a hack photographer, and I tried shooting the bike in several different settings, and with varying light levels, and had almost no success.
 Out of about 500 photos, I got maybe 6 shots that weren't terrible and washed out.
 I felt like this bike deserved better treatment, so I called in a professional, and Dylan VanWeelden took on the task.
 He basically had to make a black container around the bike, and to dim the lights way low.
 A majority of the photos you've seen here were taken by him, and many of them are still raw.
 I think you can agree, he did an amazing job of capturing this hard-to-shoot bike.
 I think a few of the shots are breath-taking.
 A big thanks to you, Dylan.

 The owner of this bike is moving to Colorado in the next few weeks, and asked that I wait to ship it until he arrives.
 A wood crate is ready at the workshop, and I'll be zipping it up soon.
 I was grateful for the extra time with the bike to get the photos, and also because it allowed me to put it on display.
 I wanted to give people a chance to check it out in person.
-I got ahold of Sky at Velocult Bike Shop and he agreed to let me keep it there for a month or so.
+I got ahold of Sky at Velocult Bike Shop (sadly, their business is now closed) and he agreed to let me keep it there for a month or so.
 Thank you Sky.

 The entire construction of this bike, including all the polishing and the final treatment of the frame, parts assembly, etc., took about six months.
 As a comparison, a regular, non-stainless version of this same bike would probably take me about two weeks to construct, would be at the painter for around a month, and would take a few days to assemble with parts.
 So you'll hopefully believe me when I tell you that I've had about a 12- 15% increase in my gray hair count over the course of this bike's conception and birth.